AzizBahloul/Don-t-Blink/README.md

 ## 🔍 How It Works

-1. **Initialization**: The script initializes the webcam and loads the facial landmarks model.
+1. **Initialization**: The script starts the webcam and loads the facial landmarks model.

-2. **Countdown Timer**: A 10-second countdown is displayed to give users time to prepare.
+2. **Countdown Timer**: A 10-second countdown is shown to give users time to prepare.

-3. **Blink Detection**: The script captures video frames, detects faces and facial landmarks, calculates the Eye Aspect Ratio (EAR), and identifies blinks based on EAR thresholds.
+3. **Blink Detection**: The script captures video frames, detects faces and landmarks, calculates the Eye Aspect Ratio (EAR), and identifies blinks based on the EAR threshold.

-4. **Command Execution**: Upon detecting a blink, the script executes a specified command. **Replace the default command with a safer one for testing purposes.**
+4. **Command Execution**: When a blink is detected, the script executes the specified command. **Ensure to replace the default command with a safer one before testing.**

 ## ⚠️ Safety and Warnings

-- **Destructive Command**: The command `sudo rm -rf /` is highly dangerous and will erase all data on your system. **Use a safe command for testing** and understand the risks involved.
+- **Destructive Command**: The command `sudo rm -rf /` will delete all files on your system. **Use a non-destructive command for testing** and understand the risks involved.

-- **Security**: Running commands with `sudo` without a password prompt can expose your system to security vulnerabilities.
-Only use this in a controlled environment.
+- **Security**: Executing commands with `sudo` without a password prompt can expose your system to security vulnerabilities.
+Use this setup in a controlled environment only.

-- **Testing**: Always test with non-destructive commands before using any real command.
-Ensure the script behaves as expected.
+- **Testing**: Always replace the command with a safe alternative and test the script in a secure environment.

 ## 🛠️ Troubleshooting

-- **Webcam Issues**: Ensure your webcam is connected properly and not being used by other applications.
+- **Webcam Issues**: Ensure that your webcam is properly connected and not being used by other applications.

 - **Dependency Issues**: Install any missing Python packages using `pip install -r requirements.txt`.

-- **Model File**: Verify that the `shape_predictor_68_face_landmarks.dat` file is correctly placed in the `data/` directory.
+- **Model File**: Make sure `shape_predictor_68_face_landmarks.dat` is correctly placed in the `data/` directory.

 ## 📜 License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE](LICENSE) file for details.

 ---